-Like a baseball or tennis ball chucker, this mechanism features two spinning wheels, spaced a dart's width apart, that catch the dart or disc between them and fling the dart forward.
-It was a major advance in motorized propulsion systems because it tends to use less power than the motorized direct plunger systems (and requires fewer and smaller batteries).
+Like a baseball or tennis ball chucker, this mechanism features two spinning wheels, spaced a dart's width apart, that catch the up pressure that is then released behind the dart or disc between them and fling the dart forward.
+It was a major advance in motorized propulsion systems because it tends to use less power than the motorized direct-or reverse-plunger systems (and requires fewer and smaller batteries).